California Real Estate Purchase Agreement

 • Water intrusion

-• Fire Detector Compliance Statement.
-Sellers are required to provide a form to buyers interested in purchasing a single-family home, that the seller is in compliance with California fire detector laws.
+• Fire Detector Compliance Statement: Applicable to buyers seeking to purchase a single-family home.
+Confirms compliance with state fire detector laws.

-• Natural Hazard Disclosure Statement.
-The seller or their agent is responsible to submit a disclosure form to the buyer that informs them of any of the following potential natural hazards:
+• Natural Hazard Disclosure Statement: Informs a buyer of real estate when a property contains any of the following potential natural hazards:

 • Potential flooding area